Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Provable Approximations for Minimal Explanations

 More formally, \tlb performs an efficient computation of the following bound:

 where MVC is the minimum vertex cover, Cxps denotes the set of all contrastive examples, and \minimumexplanation is the size of the minimum explanation.

-It is worth mentioning that this approach can be extended to use contrastive examples of larger sizes ($k=3,4,\ldots$).
-In our experiments, we observed that using only singletons and pairs affords good approximations, without incurring expensive computations by the underlying verifier.
+It is worth mentioning that this approach can be extended to use contrastive examples of larger sizes ($k=3,4,\ldots$), as specified in Sec.~\ref{extending-tlb-appendix} of the appendix.
+The fact that small contrastive examples, such as singletons, exist in large, state-of-the-art DNNs with large inputs~\cite{su2019one, garg2020bae} suggests that useful approximations exist in large DNNs.
+In our experiments, we observed that using only singletons and pairs affords good approximations, without incurring overly expensive computations by the underlying verifier.